jpmorganchase/modular/docs/commands/build.md

-`--descendants`: Build the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their descendants (i.e. the packages that have a direct or indirect dependency on them) in dependency order.
+`--descendants`: Build the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their descendants (i.e. the packages they directly or indirectly depend on) in dependency order.

 `--ancestors`: Build the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their ancestors (i.e.